Franke Previte

 Franke Jon Previte (born May 2, 1946) is an American singer, songwriter, and Academy Award-winning composer.
-He was the lead singer of the 1980s pop rock band Franke and the Knockouts.
+He was the lead singer of the 1980s AOR rock band Franke and the Knockouts.

 Biography

-Born and raised in New Brunswick, New Jersey to Franke Previte Sr. (an opera singer), Previte was with the New Jersey rock quintet Franke and the Knockouts as the singer and songwriter.
-Previously he had sung with the Oxford Watch Band and the heavy metal band Bull Angus.
+Born and raised in New Brunswick, New Jersey to Franke Previte Sr. (an opera singer), Previte was the singer and songwriter of the New Jersey rock quintet, Franke and the Knockouts, best known for their 1981 Top 10 hit Sweetheart.
+He had previously performed with the Oxford Watch Band and Bull Angus.

 Franke and the Knockouts were signed by Millennium Records in 1981 and had three U.S. Top 40 singles, as well as two Top 50 albums.
-Their biggest single, "Sweetheart", was written by Previte and Knockout guitarist Billy Elworthy, and became a Top 10 hit in 1981.
-The group's other two Top 40 hits were "You're My Girl" and "Without You (Not Another Lonely Night)".

 The band switched to MCA Records in 1984, and split up around 1986.
 Previte co-wrote music for the hit soundtrack for the 1987 movie Dirty Dancing, including "(I've Had) The Time of My Life," and Eric Carmen's hit "Hungry Eyes".